markevich/OpenCreeper/README.markdown

 - Terp: targets highest marked terraforming tile (no difference)
 - Analyzer: this is unique to OpenCreeper and can't be found in CW3

 Everything else in CW3, and that is a lot more, has not been implemented.
-Something like the CRPL I wouldn't have the slightest clue on how to do that.

 About the Analyzer:
 Unlike CW3 where enemy structures are destroyed with a Nullifier I decided to use a different